Agricultural Controlled Drainage

 Installation Considerations

-- Most effective in flat fields
+- Effective in flat fields

 Costs